SansGuidon/bookmarks/README.md

 * [JAX Editorial Team](https://jaxenter.com/the-most-dangerous-word-in-the-english-language-for-all-developers-108018.html) - (2014) The most dangerous word in the English language for all developers
 * [Dale Myers](https://myers.io/2017/04/04/the-joel-test-for-2017/) - The Joel Test for 2017
 * [Martin Fowler Site](https://martinfowler.com/) - author, speaker, and loud-mouth on the design of enterprise software.
 Evangelist of refactoring and CI/CD
+* [Ron Jeffries](https://ronjeffries.com/xprog/articles/refactoring-not-on-the-backlog/) - (2014) why you shouldn't put refactoring stories on your backlog
+* [Martin Fowler](https://www.martinfowler.com/bliki/BoiledCarrot.html) - (2016) When a technique fails ask yourself if it's a faulty technique or a faulty use of the technique
+* [Seph Gentle](https://josephg.com/blog/what-i-tell-all-new-programmers/) - (2014) What I tell all new programmers

 ## API
 * [Adam DuVander](https://www.programmableweb.com/news/top-10-api-worst-practices/2012/08/03) - Top 10 API Worst Practices